Arachnid/vaniteth/README.md

 To generate contract addresses instead of account addresses, supply the flag `--contract`.
 The flag `--maxnonce` accepts an integer value for the maximum nonce (number of sent transactions) from the owning address to search for.
 Generating new addresses for an account is much faster than generating a new account, so searching many nonces is quicker.
 However, an address with a large nonce will require sending a lot of dummy transactions from the owning account before sending the desired one.
 The default value is 32.

 Output is a newline separated list of mined addresses, nonces (if in contract mode) and raw private keys.
+Only addresses that are as good as or better than the current best result are output.

 A docker image for this binary is available on dockerhub [here](https://hub.docker.com/r/arachnid/vaniteth/).